 Systematic Desensitization / Graduated Exposure Therapy

 Like systematic desensitization, it utilizes graded exposure.
-The patient moves on a daily basis through the situations on the a hierarchical list of anxiety-provoking dreams at a comfortable pace, starting with lowest anxiety situation, until the fear/anxiety has decreased.
+The patient moves on a daily basis through the situations on the hierarchical list of anxiety-provoking dreams at a comfortable pace, starting with the lowest anxiety situation, until the fear/anxiety has decreased.

 Exposure, Relaxation, and Rescripting Therapy

 Exposure, relaxation, and rescripting therapy (ERRT) is used for the treatment of PTSD-associated nightmares and for the treatment of nightmare disorder.

 Eye movement desensitization and reprocessing (EMDR) is used for the treatment of PTSD-associated nightmares.

 It is a psychotherapeutic intervention that attempts to facilitate the processing of disturbing memories and experiences by stimulating neural mechanisms (through bilateral eye movements, tones, and taps) that are similar to those activated during REM sleep.

 Hypnosis is used for the treatment of nightmare disorder.

 It creates a trance-like state of mind which allows the mind to be open to suggestions that can be used to modify certain thoughts or behaviors.

 Progressive deep muscle relaxation (PDMR) is used for the treatment of nightmare disorder.

 It involves tensing and releasing muscles, one body part at a time, in order to induce physical relaxation as well as reduce anxiety and stress.